clint-kristopher-morris/Context-Informed-Multi-Seq-2-Single-Seq/README.md

 ### 1.2 UI demo for exploring site matches based on Scale-Invariant Dynamic Time Warping (DTW) methodology
 <img src="./ref/gif/DemoOne_lightest.gif" alt="My GIF"  width="680">

+### 1.3

+A total of 72 CCS sites , each was paired with five matched VDS stations, are utilized for model training and testing.
+To avoid information leak and ensure fair assessment, 10 CCS sites together with their VDS matches (50 VDS stations) are reserved for model testing.
+The remaining sites were then segmented into 24-hour windows and split into a training set (80%) and a validation set (20%).
+As shown in the table below, the CIMS2SS model obtains a test MAE of 5.3%, outperforming the single-station CLT model presented previously.
+The performance improvement is largely attributed to the addition of the spatiotemporal contextual features, leading to better generalization.

 |     Performance   Metric    |     Train    |     Validation     |     Test    |
 |-----------------------------|--------------|--------------------|-------------|
 |     MAE (%)                 |     3.5%     |     4.2%           |     5.3%    |

+<br><br>
 ## 2. Installation Guide
 ___
 The installation steps outlined below assume that you have already installed the Anaconda package manager on your device.